-In addition, the Commission continues to encourage the development of market rules that permit energy efficiency resources to participate in wholesale markets.
+The Commission will continue to consider market rules that permit energy efficiency resources to participate in wholesale markets.
 Like demand response, energy efficiency has the potential to improve the operation of wholesale power markets by mitigating market power and enhancing reliability.
-While there are currently limited opportunities for these resources to participate in organized markets, ISO New England and PJM Interconnection, L.L.C.
-(PJM) have allowed participation of energy efficient resources in their forward capacity markets.
-The levels of participation have been significant in both of these markets and trends indicate strong potential for growth in the resources offered into the capacity markets.
+While there are currently limited opportunities for these resources to participate in organized markets, ISO New England and PJM Interconnection, LLC (PJM) have allowed participation of energy efficiency resources in their forward capacity markets.